microsoft/fabrikate/docs/auth.md

 found in the `access.yaml` map will use the value contained in the corresponding env variable as a PAT for authentication.

-### Warnings

-- Only the `access.yaml` at the root component is parsed.
-If your component fetches another component via `method: git` which also contains an `access.yaml`, it will not be parsed by the system.

 [tokens]: https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line